Asking for Employer Info vs. Using Employer Appends: What to Know

 YES: If your organization already has strong tech infrastructure, like a modern CRM, mobile-friendly donation forms, and a workplace giving automation platform, you’re in a great position to act on the insights gained from an employer append.
 These tools allow you to leverage employer data, uncover employee giving eligibility, and send targeted follow-ups based on employment data.

 Beyond basic functionality, think about how your tools help connect supporters to their next steps.
-Can donors see if their company will match a gift as soon as they donate?
-(I.e., is your matching gift tool connected to your giving forms?)
-Do volunteers have a clear path to request a volunteer grant or engage their employer?
-(Is your corporate volunteering solution integrated with your VMS?)
+Is your matching gift tool connected to your giving forms and CRM to enable targeted outreach?
+Is your corporate volunteering solution integrated with your VMS to provide seamless information and tailored program instructions?

 If your systems support those experiences, you’re well-positioned to maximize the value of appended data and drive meaningful action.